PX4/PX4-user_guide/en/config/compass.md

 :::

 The process calibrates all compasses and autodetects the orientation of any external compasses.
-If any external magnetometers are available, it then disables the internal magnetometers (these are detrimental when using an external magnetometer).
+If any external magnetometers are available, it then disables the internal magnetometers (these are primarily needed for automatic rotation detection of external magnetometers).

 Several types of compass calibration are available: